-The sixth call for this programme is now open - please apply using this application form.
+The sixth call for this programme is now closed.

-The main aim of this call is to fund randomised controlled trials that provide evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.
+The main aim of this call was to fund randomised controlled trials that provide evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.

 This call for proposals is relevant to:

 - Researchers and academics interested in designing and conducting randomised controlled trials related to innovation, entrepreneurship and business growth.

 Programme delivery organisations and operators who are involved in entrepreneurship training and education programmes, innovation management and commercialisation, or other programmes that aim to support innovation, entrepreneurship and business growth.
 You must be interested in better understanding and evaluating the impact of their interventions, programmes or schemes, or comparing different versions of them.
 Organisations can also apply if they are interested in running trials within their own organisation in order to improve their (innovation) processes.
 Please note that this year programme delivery organisations may only apply to the IGL Grants Programme in collaboration with researchers.

 Details of previous grant recipients can be found on the trials section of our website.

 How to get involved as a programme delivery organisation